tychay/one-click-child-theme/readme.txt

 **Version 1.6**

 * Performance: Only run code in admin page
+* Bug: Added in some missing gettext
 * Documentation: Make sure description is under 140 characters
 * Documentation: Updated license
+* Documentation: Other minor tweaks

 **Version 1.5**